Fishing Outlook & Conditions

 Directions open in app

 Nymphs fished under an indicator with a floating fly line have been consistent trout producers.
+There has been some surface activity on BWO's and Midges in the afternoon.
 Dark and or two tone streamers - For example, Sex Dungeons, Mini Peanut Envys, Trevor's Sculpin, Scupzillas, Rabbit Zonkers are working great.

 Local Species Available January through December